 Research Parks & Facilities

-One of Virginia’s major strengths lies in the opportunity for co-location and cooperative relationships with Virginia universities, federal labs, and other research entities, which include regional clusters in Northern Virginia, the Shenandoah Valley, Richmond, Central Virginia, Hampton Roads, and Southwestern Virginia.
+One of Virginia’s major strengths lies in the opportunity for colocation and cooperative relationships with Virginia universities, federal labs, and other research entities, which include regional clusters in Northern Virginia, the Shenandoah Valley, Richmond, Central Virginia, Hampton Roads, and Southwestern Virginia.

-- The Inova Center for Personalized Health has partnered with the Commonwealth of Virginia, Virginia's leading research universities, and innovative healthcare companies to expand access to cutting-edge genomic screening and assessments.
-The Inova Translational Medicine Institute (ITMI) is a not-for-profit research institute that applies genomic and clinical information from individuals to develop innovative methods for personalized healthcare
+- The Inova Center for Personalized Health has partnered with the Commonwealth of Virginia, Virginia's leading research universities, and innovative health care companies to expand access to cutting-edge genomic screening and assessments.
+The Inova Translational Medicine Institute (ITMI) is a not-for-profit research institute that applies genomic and clinical information from individuals to develop innovative methods for personalized health care.

-- The Inova Personalized Health Accelerator is a unique program that provides C-suite coaches, customized plans, early stage capital, connections to strategic partners and later stage capital, and connections to customers for healthcare technology and services entrepreneurs
+- The Inova Personalized Health Accelerator is a unique program that provides C-suite coaches, customized plans, early stage capital, connections to strategic partners and later stage capital, and connections to customers for health care technology and services entrepreneurs.

-- Howard Hughes Medical Institute's Janelia Research Campus is a pioneering research center in Ashburn, where scientists pursue biology's most challenging problems in a uniquely innovative and collaborative atmosphere
+- Howard Hughes Medical Institute's Janelia Research Campus is a pioneering research center in Ashburn, where scientists pursue biology's most challenging problems in a uniquely innovative and collaborative atmosphere.

-- Blue Ridge Community College recently broke ground on a 40,000-square-foot biosciences facility to train students in biomanufacturing and bioprocessing
+- Blue Ridge Community College recently broke ground on a 40,000-square-foot biosciences facility to train students in biomanufacturing and bioprocessing.

-- James Madison University offers a four-year, cross disciplinary B.S. degree program for a major in biotechnology
+- James Madison University offers a four-year cross-disciplinary B.S. degree program for a major in biotechnology.

-- The VA Bio+Tech Park is a dynamic life sciences and emerging technologies community located in downtown Richmond.
+- VA Bio+Tech Park is a dynamic life sciences and emerging technologies community located in downtown Richmond.
 The 34-acre park is home to nearly 70 companies, research institutes, state/federal laboratories, and is adjacent to the medical campus of Virginia Commonwealth University (VCU).
-Major employers in the park include the Altria Center for Research and Technology, True Health Dianostics, and the United Network for Organ Sharing (UNOS).
-The Bio+Tech Park is the hub for emerging life sciences companies with support from the bench to growth
+Major employers in the park include the Altria Center for Research and Technology, True Health Diagnostics, and the United Network for Organ Sharing (UNOS).
+The Bio+Tech Park is the hub for emerging life sciences companies with support from the bench to growth.

-- The VABeachBio Research Park has an overall master plan that supports up to 1.5 million square feet of space for office, research, and development and provides access to an existing life science hub that includes LifeNet Health, a leader in the fields of tissue and organ research and regenerative medicine
+- VABeachBio Research Park has an overall master plan that supports up to 1.5 million square feet of space for office, research, and development and provides access to an existing life science hub that includes LifeNet Health, a leader in the fields of tissue and organ research and regenerative medicine.

-- The Virginia Tech Corporate Research Center (VTCRC) is home to over 180 research, technology, and support companies in a 230-acre park
+- The Virginia Tech Corporate Research Center (VTCRC) is home to over 180 research, technology, and support companies in a 230-acre park.

 LifeNet Health, Virginia Beach